 DOT Drug Testing Clinic in Palm Bay, FL

-If you need to get a DOT drug test, contact restore health urgent care today for quick testing by our qualified team.
-Call us today or book an appointment online.
+Drivers are liable for ensuring the secure operation of their automobiles at all times and must use caution to avoid a life-threatening incidents.
+Driving under the effects of medications may weaken judgment, develop fatigue, or produce additional adverse reactions that can lead to accidents and losses.
+If you need to get a DOT drug test, visit Restore Health Urgent Care today for quick testing by our qualified team.
+For more information, contact us today or visit us online to book an appointment.
 We are conveniently located at 1840 Eldron Blvd SE.
 Suite 1 Palm Bay, FL 32909.

 Table of Contents:

 A DOT drug testing clinic is a place for people who are required to undergo drug testing as a condition of their employment, or as a condition of their license or permit, to have their urine, blood, hair, or other specimens tested.
 The most common reason for a person to visit a DOT drug testing clinic is to receive a drug test to acquire or renew their commercial vehicle driver’s license.
 The US Department of Transportation (DOT) sets federal guidelines for workplace drug testing in order to protect the safety of their employees as well as the safety of the public.

 The US Department of Transportation (DOT) has instituted a drug-free workplace policy for employees who participate in safety-sensitive operations, such as operating a public transit vehicle, including buses.
 Because of this policy, most employers require their employees who operate vehicles to take a drug test before they are allowed to work.
 The drug test usually takes the form of a urine test, however, some employers may also require a “swallow test”.